bradwestness/bradwestness.github.io/_posts/2014-05-09-angularjs-and-the-post-graceful-degradation-era.md

+--
+template: post
-Title: AngularJS and the Post Graceful Degradation Era
+title: AngularJS and the Post Graceful Degradation Era
-Published: 2014-05-09 21:44:36Z
+---

 The term "graceful degradation" refers to the idea of <a href="http://en.wikipedia.org/wiki/Graceful_degradation" target="_blank">fault tolerance</a>, that a system continues to function in the event that one or more of it's component parts fails.
 In web development, this concept is most commonly applied to the usage of JavaScript.